ifip-summerschool/ifip-summerschool.github.io/_pages/welcome.md

     title: "Forum Privatheit"
 ---

+## Informal Get-Together on Monday canceled!
+Due to the weather forecast for tomorrow (heavy rain and thunderstorm incl. a severe weather warning), we have decided to cancel the get-together/sightseeing on Monday.
+See you all safely on Tuesday morning at the conference site!

 ## Full Programme live!

 You can find the full programme of the IFIP Summer School on Privacy and Identity Management 2023 [here](/programme).
 Please note that it might still be subject to change on short notice.